JonathanMSifleet/Servlet-Coursework/Readme.md

-Read me:

----
 To do:
-- XML insert, update, delete
+- XML update, delete
-- convert film.set to builder
 - CSV all
 - handle errors
-- Selecting different film should update changed film
+- WSDL
+- Write up
+- Refactor